thiagoalessio/tesseract-ocr-for-php/README.md

 You can see the complete list by running the following command:

     $ tesseract --print-parameters
+    Tesseract parameters:
+    ... long list with all parameters ...

 ### `->whitelist(range('a', 'z'), range(0, 9), '-_@')`